Don’t Let Your Email Campaigns Be a Victim of Temporary Email Address

 It’s quite painful when you write and design an email carefully but it does not reach the user due to the quality of the email data.

 To carry out a successful email marketing campaign carrying out highly accurate email verification is mandatory.
 There are multiple tools present that let one generate fake/temporary emails easily, not taking email verification into account can lead to

-Reaching out to disposable email addresses or other risky ones could hurt your ability to send emails in the first place.
+Reaching out to temporary email addresses or other risky ones could hurt your ability to send emails in the first place.
 Multiple bounces, spam complaints, or unsubscribes can force your Email Service Provider (ESP) to suspend your account and meet the standards of Internet Service Providers, email protection services, and other anti-spam organizations.

 Lower email deliverability

-Disposable email addresses are mostly created for one time use after which it is either ignored or deleted by the owner.
+Temporary email addresses are mostly created for one time use after which it is either ignored or deleted by the owner.
 So now the email address does not exist anywhere but in your database which you plan to use for upcoming campaigns!

 So your campaign will give a low deliverability rate and the ESP in use will charge you for email addresses that do not exist anymore.
 That’s a two-way loss!

 Sender reputation is a mixed result of the IP address used to send the emails, the domain reputation, authentication of sender policy framework(SPF), current & average bounce rate till date, engagement rate, subscriber complaints, spam traps on your subscriber list if any.